pseiler/puppet-lanserver/README.md

 * an internet connection (to install the packages from the bash script).
 * Enough disk space for the torrent contents.
 Depends on how much you want to serve
+Everything data-related is located somewhere in ***/var*** by default.
+So it' recommended that you add an additional partition mounted on ***/var***.

 ## Usage
 1. Download the code to your server.
-For example with git.``git clone https://github.com/pseiler/puppet-lanserver``
+For example with git.``git clone --recursive https://github.com/pseiler/puppet-lanserver``
 1. Change into the puppet module directory ``cd lanserver/manifests``
 1. Edit the params.pp to the values you like.
 This includes the admin account name and password, the server configuration, the device you want to configure your listening services, ...
 1. Change back into the puppet-lanserver directory.
 Run ``bash pre_puppet.sh`` as root.